code4tots/urljoe/README.md

 urljoe
 =======

-Noobie friendly http requester with caching.
+Noobie friendly urllib wrapper with caching.

 By default, writes caches to 'urlcache.db'.